 Further hung faux marigold garlands, white jasmine flowers, and fabric tassels, which I sourced from India through different vendors on Etsy.
 Any Diwali celebration decoration would be incomplete without these flowers and decorations.

-How do I Enhanced the Sitting Areas for Diwali celebration decor?
+How do I Enhance the Sitting Areas for Diwali celebration decor?

 I use antique white-washed wooden trunks as coffee tables for one of the sitting areas.
 These trunks added so much character to the overall arrangement.
 Further to add a Diwali look, I placed small iron trays with cutwork on the sides to set with lamps, various clear cylindrical glass vases, wine glasses with floating candles, fresh flowers, candle votives, and petals on the antique trunks.
 On the middle trunk, I placed an oval brass tray set with colorful votive candle holders and fresh flower petals.
 Also placed tall lanterns on the sides of furniture groupings for added ambiance.

-What if the weather gets cool on the day of Diwali celebration?
+What if the weather gets cool on the day of the Diwali celebration?

 Since it was an outdoor party, I closely followed the weather prediction; as per the prediction, the weather was getting a bit chilly that evening.
 So, I arranged two seating areas with fire pits for guests to stay warm during the party.
 Also rented a heating lamp that morning from a party rental place for the guests’ comfort.
 Additionally, we advised all guests to dress warmly for an outside party on a chilly night.